Select your language

 The association

-The Québec Anthropomorphic Events Association (QAEA) is a non-profit organization dedicated to the promotion and celebration of anthropomorphic culture.
-Since its creation, the QAEA has worked tirelessly to offer high-quality events that celebrate creativity, personal expression and community.
+The Québec Anthropomorphic Events Association (QAEA) is a non-profit organization dedicated to promoting and celebrating anthropomorphic culture across the province.
+Since its creation, the QAEA has remained committed to offering high‑quality events that highlight creativity, personal expression, and community spirit.

-The QAEA organizes a variety of events throughout the year, including conventions, festivals and gatherings.
-These events provide attendees with a unique opportunity to connect with other members of the anthropomorphic community, share their passion for anthropomorphic characters, and discover new artists and creators.
+Throughout the year, the QAEA organizes a variety of activities, including conventions, festivals, and gatherings.
+These events provide participants with a unique opportunity to meet other members of the anthropomorphic community, share their passion for anthropomorphic characters, and discover new artists and creators.

-In addition to its events, the QAEA also works to promote anthropomorphic culture to the general public.
-The organization works closely with local media to raise public awareness of upcoming events and QAEA activities.
-The Association also works with local artists to promote their work and give them a platform to reach a wider audience.
+In addition to its events, the QAEA works to promote anthropomorphic culture to the general public.
+The organization collaborates with local media to raise awareness of upcoming events and QAEA initiatives.
+The Association also partners with local artists to support their work and offer them a platform to reach a wider audience.

-The QAEA is proud of its commitment to the anthropomorphic community and is determined to continue offering high quality events and activities for years to come.
-If you are interested in anthropomorphic culture or simply looking for a way to connect with other like-minded people, we encourage you to join our community.
+The QAEA is proud of its commitment to the anthropomorphic community and remains determined to continue offering high‑quality events and activities for years to come.
+Whether you are passionate about anthropomorphic culture or simply looking for a way to connect with like‑minded individuals, we invite you to join our community.

 News